edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

     + Add additional HTML tags to your page and read up on all of them: https://developer.mozilla.org/en-US/docs/Web/HTML/Element

-* ** Bonus 2**
+* **Bonus 2**
-    + Find a tag that the instructors don't know about and try to stump them
+    + Find a tag that the instructors don't know about and try to stump them with what it is used for

 ### 3. Partners Do (10 minutes)

-* "Discuss line by line what happened.
-If the people around you are lost, YOU ARE RESPONSIBLE for the people around you."
+>Discuss line by line what happened.
+If the people around you are lost, YOU ARE RESPONSIBLE for the people around you.

 ### 4. Instructor Do (10 minutes)
 * Walk around room and make sure everyone is caught up

 ### 5. Everyone Do (5 minutes)
-Let's go over html

-* Combine all the html code on one line with holding down the following command on an html file on the first line of it
+* *Combine all the html code on one line with holding down the following command on an html file on the first line of it*

 on Mac: